admhpr/oversight/content/about.md

 ## Adam Harpur

-Hi, I am Adam Harpur, a problem solver, currently building and maintaining modern web applications with a focus on usability, performance, and accessibility, improving developer experience with modern DevOps approaches and first class dev tooling!
+Hi, I'm Adam Harpur, a problem solver, currently building and maintaining modern web applications with a focus on usability, performance, and accessibility, improving developer experience with modern DevOps approaches and first class dev tooling!

 Nothing gives me more satisfaction than creating a tool that solves a problem for someone in the real world.